BaiyangZhang/BaiyangZhang.github.io/_posts/2024-11-05-Thoughts-on-Entropy.md

 S = - \sum_ {i} p_ {i} \ln(p_ {i}),
 $$

 where $p_ {i}$ is the probability for a microstate $\left\lvert i \right\rangle$.
 To see how to do it, consider an unfair coin with probability $p$ to give head and $1-p$ to give tail.
 Let's toss it $M$ times, or equivalently toss $M$ identical coins.
 We will calculate the total entropy for $M$ coins first.
 Then let's assume that entropy is additive (or extensive), that is, the total entropy of $M$ coins is given by $M$ times the entropy of a single coin.
-Here lies another fundamental assumption: entropies of independent systems are additive.
+Here lies another fundamental assumption: entropy of independent systems are additive.

 Since the probability to give a head is $p$, among $M$ total incidents there are $pM$ heads.
 Let's denote it by $n$, which is assumed to be a big number.
 Now the question is: how many micro states there are that gives the macro state, namely with $N$ heads in total?
 The number $\Omega$ of such microstates is given by